iankit123/Hero_meeting/EDGE_TTS_SETUP.md

 # Edge TTS Integration

 ## Overview
-Edge TTS is now the **primary TTS provider** for Hero Meeting, providing high-quality, free text-to-speech using Microsoft's Edge TTS service.
+Edge TTS is available as a **local development TTS provider** for Hero Meeting, providing high-quality, free text-to-speech using Microsoft's Edge TTS service.
+For production deployment, Google TTS is the primary provider.

 ## Features
 - ✅ **Free** - No API keys or credits required